Fran314/nixos/README.md

 These operation might be necessary:

--   ~~change your user's password~~ (you probably already set your password during the NixOS installation),
 -   copy your secrets to this machine (see `restore-secrets.sh`)
 -   run `git remote set-url origin git@github.com:Fran314/nixos.git`